 A petition to prevent cuts to therapy for adults with eating disorders has so far gained more than 2,500 signatures.

-A service review of the adult eating disorder services at Springfield Hospital would see an overhaul of the programme, with psychotherapy for inpatient and day patients slashed and the focus shifting to outpatient services.
+A service review of the adult eating disorder services at Springfield Hospital would see an overhaul of the programme, including slashing psychotherapy for inpatient and day patients.

-The petition is supported by Beat, the UK’s leading eating disorder charity, who argue that the changes could remove necessary support for seriously unwell people and that patients were not sufficiently consulted.
+The petition, which is supported by the UK’s leading eating disorder charity Beat, argues that the changes could remove necessary support for seriously unwell people and that patients were not sufficiently consulted.

 “I’m currently at a healthy weight, which brings its challenges, but generally is a much happier place to be at for me.

 “I feel extremely lucky to have had access to the resources now being scrapped.
 More than anything I just feel angry.”

 Gabriella was once an inpatient in the Avalon service at Springfield Hospital, where therapy will be reduced from 1.1 to 0.2 hours per week.

 Day unit therapies will be reduced to allow only three out of 10 patients to receive individual therapy and two key psychotherapy groups have been cut.